What Are the Different Ways to Raise Capital for My Business?

 • Finding a platform – There are several digital platforms designed to host business and process the transactions necessary to secure funding.
 Notably, these platforms will take a fee from your overall earnings to pay for their services.

 • Rewards – To attract potential crowd funders, you will need to offer something.
 Most businesses create a tier list of potential perks and rewards for those who contribute.
-From partial ownership to lifelong discounts, devise a set of rewards that will encourage funders to join you in your venture.
+From partial ownership to lifelong discounting, devise a set of rewards that will encourage funders to join you in your venture.

 • Promotion – Crowdfunding is reliant on word of mouth.
 Plan your marketing strategy and invest in the necessary promotion to bring more eyes to your campaign.